 How To Make Buttermilk Biscuits

 Step 2.
 Cut the butter into little cubes and use your hands to mix it into the flour.
-You could use a pastry cutter or a fork, but I've found that your hands are your best tools for this.
+You could use a pastry cutter or a fork, but I've found that your hands are your best tools for this job.

 Step 3.
 Pour in the buttermilk and use a large spoon to mix it together.
 You may be tempted to add more buttermilk but resist - the dough will come together!

-Tip* If you notice your dough is a bit too wet you can sprinkle flour on top, it just means you used too much buttermilk.
+Pro Tip: If you notice your dough is a bit too wet you can sprinkle flour on top and work it in, it just means you used too much buttermilk but be careful not to add too much.
+If you add too much it's hard to roll out the dough, it will just spring back.

 Use a biscuit cutter, press straight down and then wiggle a bit to separate.
 Put the biscuits on a baking sheet lined with parchment paper.

-Tip * Dip your biscuit cutter into flour after each biscuit cut.
+Pro Tip: Dip your biscuit cutter into flour after each time you cut a bisuit out.

-Step 7.
-Once all the biscuits are on your pan, brush the tops with some buttermilk and bake at 425 for about 15-17 minutes.
+Step 6.
+Once all the biscuits are on your pan, brush the tops with some buttermilk and bake at 425 for 20 minutes.
 They will be golden on top when done.
 Serve right away!

 Storing